 In the United States alone, 90,000 metric tons of waste awaits safe disposal.
 To get a better picture, this amount would fill a football field about 20 meters deep .

 A report from the International Atomic Energy Agency estimates the total amount of waste produced globally to be over 228,300 metric tons .

 All this waste just accumulates every year in many locations around the world and like a ticking bomb endangers unaware communities.

 Better alternatives exist today

 Because of the many risks that are associated with nuclear waste, our efforts and funding are much better spent on clean and renewable forms of energy that do not pose such hazards to health and to the environment.
-As these technologies develop, the costs of renewable energy technologies continue to decrease, while the costs associated with nuclear power continue to increase.
+As clean technologies develop, the costs of deploying renewable energy continue to decrease, while the costs associated with nuclear power continue to increase.
 At the same time, we shall not forget all the health and environmental risks involved with the nuclear waste.